AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 State and nation definitions

 Plain definition: A state combines territory, population, sovereignty, and government.
 A nation is a self-identified cultural community.
 A multinational state hosts multiple nations (Canada); a multistate nation spans states (Koreans in North and South Korea); a stateless nation lacks sovereign territory—often cited with Kurdish populations.
+For a comparison-first walkthrough with practice MCQs, see the state, nation, and nation-state study guide.

 Why AP cares: FRQs reward precise vocabulary tied to maps showing minorities, autonomous zones, or partitions—connect to Unit 3 nationalism.